pandahacker/react-gatsby-webapp/README.md

-# WebApp boilerplate with React and Cloud 9
+# Gatsby WebApp boilerplate with React and Cloud 9

 Requirements: Make sure you are using node version 8
 * `$ node -v` to check which node version you are using